SalesforceLabs/QuotaEdit/README.md

   AppExchange listing [here](https://appexchange.salesforce.com/listingDetail?listingId=a0N3000000B41EqEAJ).

 * Access to quotas is governed by the following:
-  - Full read/write to all forecasts for those with View All Forecasts and Manage Quotas perm
+  - Full read/write to all quotas for those with View All Forecasts and Manage Quotas perm
   - Full read/write to subordinate quotas only for those with Manage Quotas perm